lht55/RT-DETR-GMI/ultralytics/cfg/model/REPRODUCIBILITY.md

 Where an external baseline is reproduced independently, researchers should use the corresponding official implementation and model configuration associated with that model rather than assuming that the latest software defaults are identical to those used in this study.

-The complete retained run-level numerical records underlying Table 7 are provided in:
+The complete retained run-level numerical records underlying Table 8 are provided in:

 ```text
 reproducibility/results/per_seed_metrics.csv
 ```

-The Table 7 comparison is descriptive.
+The Table 8 comparison is descriptive.
 Differences between the reported means are not interpreted as establishing statistical superiority across all compared detector families.

 ---

-## 14. Table 8 — Per-class comparison
+## 15. Table 9 — Per-class Precision, Recall, and AP50 comparison

-Table 8 reports class-wise:
+Table 9 reports class-wise:

 ```text
 Precision